 What is also surprising to me about this voice is that it is speaking in the present tense.
 It is not saying, "I want to be free."
 It is saying, "I am already free."
 I continue to listen to what it has to say to me...

-You have a choice about who you are working for, the outer demands or for me--the me that is you, the me that is already free.
-There is one other choice--to ignore that you have a choice.
-But then you will be the force of that other river of demands--or rebellion against them, which is just a tributary of that same muddy water.
+On the eve of your last day on earth, you will finally have no pressure.
+But it will be too late, because you will also have no time.
+No time at all to know what freedom is… You have a choice about who you are working for, the outer demands or for me–the me that is you, the me that is already free.
+There is one other choice–to ignore that you have a choice.
+But then you will be the force of that other river of demands–or rebellion against them, which is just a tributary of that same muddy water.
+[1]

-As I noted in the comments on my earlier post, choosing to work for yourself "doesn't mean simply making yourself happy and telling everyone else to stuff it."
-I wholly agree with Glen Sartain that "in meeting other's needs we find true happiness."
-But there's a paradox here that we each must confront and resolve in our own way: We need to listen to our inner voice and work freely for ourselves without simply giving in to indulgent whims.
-And we need to be of service and to create value for others without simply responding to external demands and obligations.
+Choosing to work for ourselves doesn’t simply mean putting our personal happiness before all other factors–it’s far more complicated than that.
+There’s a paradox here that we each have to confront and resolve in our own way: We must listen to our inner voice and work freely for ourselves without simply giving in to indulgent whims.
+And we must be of service and create value for others without simply responding to external demands and obligations.

-Amen, Ed.
+1. Amen, Ed.
 Thanks for directing me here.
-My belief--which has been reinforced by my experience being self employed for a decade--is that the more freedom I unlock in myself, the truer an expression I can create in the world, which unfolds effortlessly to service and value for those around me.
+My belief–which has been reinforced by my experience being self employed for a decade–is that the more freedom I unlock in myself, the truer an expression I can create in the world, which unfolds effortlessly to service and value for those around me.

 Ed